nick-hill-dev/cts/concise-table-schema-language/PUBLISHING.md

 # Debugging

-Simple `F5` debugging permits debugging.
+Simple `F5` debugging permits debugging, so long as your VS Code window is scoped to the `concise-table-schema-language` folder.

 # Compiling